Service User Training

 Service User News & Events

-“Imagine has a positive approach to mental health and works to promote opportunities for people to live a full and independent life
+Imagine is a charity with a positive approach to mental health and works to promote opportunities for people to live a full and independent life.

 Imagine is fortunate to have the support of many volunteers in addition to over 200 staff members.

 Imagine's latest service has now opened in the London borough of Redbridge.
 The range of services comprises:

 Recovery Support Planning – one to one support in managing mental health, physical health, living skills and signposting through working on a recovery star model

 Social inclusion – one to one support in expanding community opportunities and expanding friendships, whether cultural, education, leisure, arts activities